jecki/ts2python/README.md

 ## Validation

-With TypedDict, any static type checker that already support TypedDicts can be leveraged to check the classes generated by ts2python.
+With TypedDict, any static type checker that already supports TypedDicts can be leveraged to check the classes generated by ts2python.
 However,